-Since 2001 we have worked with over 100 partners, and, like the rest of the sector, we’re in touch with dozens of different organisations at any time to develop ideas and find out what everyone else is thinking, planning and doing.
-Partners are important for us to work with so we don’t duplicate the services of other organisations, can work more strategically across the sector, and allows our three part-time staff, all of whom are practicing artists, to do more.
+Since 2001 we have worked with over 150 partners, and are actively in touch with dozens of peer organisations to develop ideas collaboratively.
+Partners are important for us to work with so we don’t duplicate the services of other organisations, can work more strategically, and allow our three part-time staff, all of whom are practicing artists, to do more.
+A sample of our partners is below.

 Strategic partners: people we work with to help build a stronger artist network and advocate for change.